Russian-Doom/russian-doom/COMPILING.md

 you **must** use the appropriate MSYS2 terminal (**mingw32.exe**, **mingw64.exe**, **clang32.exe**, **clang64.exe**)
 so that the $PATH environment variable points to the proper toolchain.

-You can also set up optional dependency - [libsamplerate](https://github.com/libsndfile/libsamplerate/releases).
-Download the corresponding package (win32 or win64) and unpack it to a known location.

 ### **1.a.a: MSYS2 GCC environment**

 For the **mingw-w64-i686** toolchain (**32**-bit), use the **MSYS MinGW 32-bit** start menu/screen shortcut